 Candidates for the Graduate Minor in Statistics should not submit an application until all requirements outlined above have been met.
 Once the requirements have been met, candidates may submit an application through the following link: Graduate Minor in Statistics Application

 - The Graduate Record Examination (GRE): Required for admission consideration to all graduate programs in Statistics - there are no exceptions to this policy.
 We do not accept the GMAT in substitution for this requirement.
 GRE scores are valid for approximately 5 years from the date of the test, scores must be valid at the time of the first day of class for the semester admitted to.
-Waived for the Fall 2022 admission cycle.
+Waived for the 2023 admission cycles for MS and PhD applicants.

 - Letters of Recommendations: A minimum of 3 (three) letters of recommendation should be submitted on your behalf.
 Letter writers can be instructors, advisors, co-workers, employers, etc., anyone who can speak of your character, strengths, and abilities to be a viable candidate to join our program.